Budget 2020: S$8.3 billion package to help businesses grow over next three years

 To help businesses enter new markets, the Market Readiness Assistance grant, first introduced in 2013, will be enhanced by expanding funding support and coverage.

-Eligible activities will now include free trade agreement consultancy services, while the grant cap will be raised from $20,000 per year to $100,000 per new market per company.
+Eligible activities will now include free trade agreement consultancy services, while the grant cap will be raised from S$20,000 per year to S$100,000 per new market per company.

 The three-year pilot programme aims to train and mentor business leaders from 900 enterprises over the next three years, with help from Institutes of Higher Learning, banks and industry players.

-“Our enterprises must be the incubators of innovation, the crucibles for skills upgrading, and the creators of good jobs for our people,” DPM Heng said.
+“Our enterprises must be the incubators of innovation, the crucibles for skills upgrading, and the creators of good jobs for our people,” Mr Heng said.